1.1. Generalized Linear Models¶

 Alternatively, the estimator LassoLarsIC proposes to use the Akaike information criterion (AIC) and the Bayes Information criterion (BIC).
 It is a computationally cheaper alternative to find the optimal value of alpha as the regularization path is computed only once instead of k+1 times when using k-fold cross-validation.
 However, such criteria needs a proper estimation of the degrees of freedom of the solution, are derived for large samples (asymptotic results) and assume the model is correct, i.e. that the data are actually generated by this model.
 They also tend to break when the problem is badly conditioned (more features than samples).

 1.1.4.
 Elastic Net¶

-ElasticNet is a linear model trained with L1 and L2 prior as regularizer.
-This combination allows for learning a sparse model where few of the weights are non-zero like Lasso, while still maintaining the the regularization properties of Ridge.
-We control this tradeoff using the l1_ratio parameter.
+ElasticNet is a linear regression model trained with L1 and L2 prior as regularizer.
+This combination allows for learning a sparse model where few of the weights are non-zero like Lasso, while still maintaining the regularization properties of Ridge.
+We control the convex combination of L1 and L2 using the l1_ratio parameter.